How to Use INDEX MATCH

 Now, you’ve created a tool to easily look up employees and return their salary – even if there are multiple employees with the exact same name!

-All fueled by the INDEX and MATCH functions.
+All are fueled by the INDEX and MATCH functions.

-If you thought this was hard to understand, you should dive into the INDEX function and the MATCH function separately and get to know them better.
+If you thought this guide was hard to follow, you should dive into the INDEX and the MATCH functions separately.

-Another way to achieve a lookup with multiple criteria is with the good old Excel filter.
+Besides, there’s another, underrated, way to achieve a lookup with multiple criteria.
+That’s the good old Excel filter.